aws-samples/aws-groundstation-s3-data-delivery/README.md

 You now have the following created in your AWS Account:

-- An EC2 Instance running Ubuntu 20
+- An EC2 Instance running Ubuntu 20 and the IPOPP software
 - An SNS topic to notify processing completion
 - A Lambda function to auto-start the IPOPP instance, triggered by the receiver SNS Topic

 #	Processor Instance Configuration - IPOPP

-These last steps in the configuration of the IPOPP processor instance must be completed manually due to constraints in the distribution and operation of the NASA DRL IPOPP software.
+These last steps in the configuration of the IPOPP processor instance must be completed manually.

 ## Prerequisites